COVID-19 Updates on Library Services & Operations

 Individual access by appointment

-- The next phase of re-opening will be to welcome individual researchers back into the Queen's University Archives and the W. D. Jordan Rare Books and Special Collections reading rooms to consult our unique and rare collections by appointment.
-Booking opens on September 14, 2020 with the first appointment available on September 21, 2020.
+- Based on user feedback, the Queen's University Archives and the W. D. Jordan Rare Books and Special Collections will be moving individual access by appointment to Wednesdays and Thursdays each week starting October 14-15, 2020.
 This service expansion builds on our online reference and scanning services.

-- The service will be available on Mondays and Tuesdays.
-Appointment times will be between 9 am-noon and 1-4 pm.
+- Researchers can consult collections by appointment on Wednesdays and Thursdays, between 9 am-noon, and 1-4 pm.
 The number of appointments is limited to safeguard users and library staff.

 - Because the service will be limited to two days per week and one person per appointment, all users will have access to the service on launch, though priority will be given to Queen’s University faculty and graduate students needing access to rare or unique collections to complete time-sensitive, high priority research that requires physical access.